-- 1. Will develop a personal relationship with Jesus Christ as Savior.

-- 2. Shows respect to self and others.

-- 3. Has an appreciation of learning.

-- 4. Examines and uses information wisely.

-- 5. Is a responsible citizen who strives to make the world a better place in which to live.

-- 6. Uses God-given talents to His glory.
+- 1. Will develop a personal relationship with Jesus Christ as Savior. - 2.
+Shows respect to self and others. - 3.
+Has an understanding and appreciation for learning. - 4.
+Examines and uses information wisely. - 5.
+Is a responsible citizen who strives to make the world a better place in which to live. - 6.
+Uses God-given talents to His glory.